 Right-hand cut lawn mower blades are overwhelmingly the most common type.

-Left-hand cut blades can be found on some mower's manufactured by Kubota, Woods, Walker, and others.
+Left-hand cut blades can be found on some mowers manufactured by Hustler, Toro, Kubota, Woods, Walker, and others.

 Lawn Mower Blade Thickness

 It is recommended to stick with the specs of the blade that came stock on your lawn mower.
-If for whatever reason you cannot determine the OEM blade part number, don't stress about the thickness of the blade.
-It is not a huge deal, although using a blade that is too thick could lower the RPMs to a point where cut quality is lost.
+If, for whatever reason, you cannot determine the OEM blade part number, don't stress about the thickness of the blade.
+It is not a huge deal, although using a blade that is too thick could lower the RPMs to a point where cut quality is lost or put additional strain on your mower because thicker blades will weight more.

 As you might expect, blade thickness is measured by measuring the top of the blade to the bottom.

 If you are bending a lot of blades, you may want to purchase a thicker lawn mower blade or just stop hitting rocks!
-Believe me, I've had 100+ employees in my lawn care business over the years and completely understand if you are not sure if your employees are looking at what they are cutting as they are working! 🤣
+Believe me, I've had 100+ employees in my lawn care business over the years, and I completely understand if you are not sure if your employees are looking at what they are mowing grass! 🤣

 Types of lawn mower blades